Jermaine0Forbes/Laravel-Testing/readme.md

 **Overview:** If you want to move the tabulator column to the right, you would use the **dusk** method `$browser->dragRight($selector, $number)`.
-But, to check if the width has changed when you used the method you would have to use of the methods from PHPUnit's Assertions
+But, to check if the width has changed when you used the method you would have to use one of the methods from PHPUnit's Assertions

-#### What is happening
+#### What is happening?

 1. Dusk visits the `/table` url
 2. Dusk asserts that it sees the selector `#example-table`